 Once I have received your draft proposal, I will let you know as soon as possible whether your project is something we are able to supervise at CityLIS.
-If not, I will try to suggest an alternative, potential supervisor where possible.
 If I think we can work together, the next step will be to arrange an informal interview to discuss the proposal further.

-Once we have an agreed, working research proposal, your next step will be to apply formally to the University.
+Once we have an agreed, working/draft research proposal, your next step will be to apply formally to the University.

 All members of CityLIS are required to maintain a professional, online profile, and to engage with digital scholarship and open practice whenever possible.
-If you are accepted on our research programme, you will also be expected to promote the work and reputation of our Department at all times, including via social media and networking events, and you will be expected to share your research regularly through a variety of publication formats.
+If you are accepted on our research programme, you will be expected to promote the work and reputation of our Department at all times, including via social media and networking events, and you will be expected to share your research regularly through a variety of publication formats.
 You will also be asked to contribute to Departmental activities such as open events, meetings and seminars, where appropriate.
 We believe that every member of CityLIS should fully understand and promote our discipline and professional values.

-CityLIS has a thriving community of research students, a highly successful rate of completion, and a strong publication record.
-We place an equal value on social skills, trustworthiness and personal integrity as well as academic ability, focusing on the employability of our students both within and beyond the academy.
+CityLIS has an established community of researchers, a highly successful rate of completion at doctoral level, and a strong publication record.
+We place an equal value on social skills, trustworthiness and personal integrity, as that which we place on academic ability.
+We focus on the employability of our students both within and beyond the academy.
 We welcome applications from researchers and practictioners with a demonstrable interest in documentation, digital culture, scholarship, innovation and creativity within LIS and related fields.
 We are especially keen to hear from anyone interested in interdisciplinary work with potential for wider impact.

-Here is a list of my research students:
+Here is a list of my research students in alphabetical order: